Federal court upholds release of man who supported ISIS on social media | CBC News

 But immediately after his acquittal, immigration officials arrested him on the grounds that he posed a "danger to the security of Canada."
 He was ordered out of the country and was being held pending his deportation.

+On Tuesday, the federal court dismissed the appeal and ordered his release.

-"Mr. Hamdan does not pose a danger to the public if released with appropriate conditions," the Federal Court ruled.
+"Mr. Hamdan does not pose a danger to the public if released with appropriate conditions," Federal Court Justice Alan Diner ruled.

-"The danger was mitigated, and the situation militated toward release after about four years of detention with no conviction and no prospect for removal at least for another year."
+"The danger was mitigated, and the situation militated toward release after about four years of detention with no conviction."

 Final details are being worked out, and Hamdan will be released into the custody of a friend near Salmon Arm, B.C., who is posting a $2,000 bond.

-The man must also abide by 25 conditions, including not using social media or having access to the internet.
-Hamdan is also not permitted to drive and must act in accordance with a strict curfew.
+He must also abide by 25 conditions, including not using social media or having access to the internet.
+Hamdan is also not permitted to drive and must obey a strict curfew.

 Hamdam was arrested after the RCMP identified him as the person behind Facebook posts supporting jihad, calling ISIS "the solution to all our problems," and praising the gunman who killed Cpl.
 Nathan Cirillo on Parliament Hill in October 2014.